SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/00-preface.md

 ![Preview](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide/blob/main/step-by-step/00.png?raw=true)

+In this guide, we will:

+- Check requirements and latest supported versions
+- Get the tools we need to "make" revanced yourself
+- Guide you step-by-step on how to select the right "features"
+- Provide solution on what to do when it does not work

 !!!
 Remember
 There is **NO** way to _download_ ReVanced.
 To prevent the distribution of copyrighted materials, you need to "make" ReVanced yourself.
 **ANY place where you can _download_ YouTube ReVanced is either lying or contains malware.**